 For appropriate diagnosis of acne keloidalis nuchae, book an appointment with an experienced dermatologist.
 It is vital that this skin condition is identified accurately and not mistaken for acne vulgaris.
 The dermatologist may conduct the following examinations as part of the diagnosis –

-a) A physical examination of the affected skin (naked eye, dermoscope, Wood lamp’s examination, etc.)
+- A physical examination of the affected skin (naked eye, dermoscope, Wood lamp’s examination, etc.)

-b) A review of the medical history of pimples and related skin conditions, autoimmune conditions, etc.
+- A review of the medical history of pimples and related skin conditions, autoimmune conditions, etc.

-c) A review of the medications that you are taking or have taken in the past six months
+- A review of the medications that you are taking or have taken in the past six months

-d) Complete blood count (CBC) to analyse any underlying conditions
+- Complete blood count (CBC) to analyse any underlying conditions

-e) A skin biopsy for thorough diagnosis
+- A skin biopsy for thorough diagnosis

-f) A differential diagnosis with acne vulgaris and other types of pimples may also be conducted.
+- A differential diagnosis with acne vulgaris and other types of pimples may also be conducted.

 The presence of papules and pustules is embarrassing in social situations and can cause emotional stress to the person experiencing this skin condition.
 Physically, the possible complications of Acne keloidalis nuchae are –

-• The intense scratching can cause secondary skin infections
+- The intense scratching can cause secondary skin infections

-• Abscess formations due to infection
+- Abscess formations due to infection

 - Permanent scars that are deep

-• Hypopigmentation or hyperpigmentation at the affected site
+- Hypopigmentation or hyperpigmentation at the affected site

-Also Read: How To Remove Blemishes On Face?
+Must Read: How To Remove Blemishes On Face?

 Acne Keloidalis Nuchae Treatment

 Acne keloidalis nuchae treatment in India is directed by the severity of the condition.
-Some of its treatments include –
+Some of its treatments include:

-2- Laser therapy – Laser ablation of the skin to remove the top damaged skin layers can be performed using certain wavelengths and types of laser light.
+- Laser Therapy – Laser ablation of the skin to remove the top damaged skin layers can be performed using certain wavelengths and types of laser light.
 These lasers are proved to be safe for usage on the facial skin and even the other areas of the body.
 The energy from the laser efficiently exfoliates the skin and causes micro-wounds to form.
 As these wounds heal, the prior acne and acne scars heal to reveal fresher looking, rejuvenated and flawless skin.
 The heat energy from the laser promotes collagen production in the skin and hence, aids in faster and better recovery of the skin cells.

-3- Over the counter medications – Mild versions of the skin issues can often be brought under control by using antimicrobial agents, benzoyl peroxide, salicylic acid, anti-inflammatory creams, etc.
+- Topical Medications – Mild versions of the skin issues can often be brought under control by using antimicrobial agents, benzoyl peroxide, salicylic acid, anti-inflammatory creams, etc.

-6- PUVA treatment – This treatment utilizes ultraviolet radiation to bring down the inflammation and also to treat the infection to a certain extent.
+- PUVA Treatment – This treatment utilizes ultraviolet radiation to bring down the inflammation and also to treat the infection to a certain extent.
 The skin affected with acne keloidalis nuchae is subjected to UV radiations of a certain wavelength for a specific period of time.
 The skin is subjected to this exposure in an extremely controlled environment in order to avoid any side effects that are related to UV exposure.

-7- Surgical excision – If all the above methods seem to be unfruitful in getting rid of acne keloidalis nuchae, dermatologists and cosmetic surgeons may suggest to opt for surgically removing the lesion so that the scar left behind is evidently minor and less noticeable than the one the pustule/papule would leave behind on the skin.
+- Surgical Excision – If all the above methods seem to be unfruitful in getting rid of acne keloidalis nuchae, dermatologists and cosmetic surgeons may suggest to opt for surgically removing the lesion so that the scar left behind is evidently minor and less noticeable than the one the pustule/papule would leave behind on the skin.
 Local anesthesia is used to numb the skin and avoid any discomfort during the procedure.

 Before And After Results

-10. Eat a healthy diet and exercise regularly to optimize blood circulation and promote rejuvenation of skin cells.
+- Eat a healthy diet and exercise regularly to optimize blood circulation and promote rejuvenation of skin cells.